StreetCodeAcademy/programming-fundamentals/karel-controlflow/README.md

 ![Karel Newspaper2 Example]
 (img/newspaper2.png)

 Similarly, we want Karel to go outside and pick up all the beepers present, ultimately returning to his starting location.
-Give it a go using the "newspaper2.java" starter file in Eclipse!
+Give it a go using the Newspaper Karel exercise in the CodeHS lesson.

 ## Making Decisions